 Government promotion of Responsible Business Conduct (RBC)

-The Dutch government wants to ensure that Dutch companies behave in a responsible manner when they do business abroad.
-This means companies should take account of e.g. human rights, working conditions and the environment.
+The Dutch government wants to ensure that Dutch companies engage in socially responsible business practices abroad.
+Responsible business conduct (RBC) means they should take account of human rights, working conditions and the environment in their operations.

 Dutch authorities have taken a number of measures to promote RBC.

-- The government is also negotiating agreements on Responsible Business Conduct (RBC) with Dutch business sectors and civil society organisations.
-These RBC agreements set out the risks to avoid in terms of human rights, working conditions and the environment.
-Several RBC agreements have been concluded to date.
+- The government is also negotiating agreements on responsible business conduct (RBC) with Dutch business sectors and civil society organisations.
+These agreements set out the risks to avoid in terms of human rights, working conditions and the environment.
+Agreements on responsible business conduct are already in force in several sectors.